camunda/camunda-docs/versioned_docs/version-8.1/self-managed/platform-deployment/helm-kubernetes/deploy.md

 #### Polling authentication mode

-Connectors use Operate API to fetch process definitions containing inbound connectors.
-Depending on your Camunda Platform architecture you may want to choose one of the following values for the `inbound.mode`:
+Connectors use the Operate API to fetch process definitions containing inbound Connectors.
+Depending on your Camunda Platform architecture, you may want to choose one of the following values for the `inbound.mode`:

-- `disabled` - polling from the Operate is disabled.
+- `disabled` - Polling from Operate is disabled.
 Connectors runtime will support only outbound interactions, such as HTTP REST calls.
-- `credentials` - the Connectors runtime will attempt to authenticate to the Operate API with password-based basic HTTP authentication.
+- `credentials` - Connectors runtime will attempt to authenticate to the Operate API with password-based basic HTTP authentication.
-- `oauth` - _(recommended and enabled by default)_ the Connectors runtime will attempt to authenticate to the Operate API with OAuth 2.0 provider.
-Camunda Platform has Keycloak as a default OAuth provider.
+- `oauth` - _(Recommended and enabled by default)_ the Connectors runtime will attempt to authenticate to the Operate API with an OAuth 2.0 provider.
+Camunda Platform offers Keycloak as a default OAuth provider.

 ### Installing Web Modeler (Beta)